GabrielSGoncalves/deel-data-engineering-task/README.md

 - **API:** Dockerized FastAPI deployed on the same network as the Postgres finance_db container

 ## CDC Data Pipeline creation
-In this session we are going through the process of creating all the resources needed to synchronize data from the source database and also model it on the Data Warehouse schemas.
+In this section we are going through the process of creating all the resources needed to synchronize data from the source database and also model it on the Data Warehouse schemas.
 Make sure to follow every step, creating all the resources indicated in the code blocks in order to be able to successfully test the API Application in the last part.
 All the resources indicated here are also defined in individual DDL files in the `sql/` folder, and subfolder `raw`,  `intermediate` and `presentation` reflecting its respective schemas.

-### Overview of the data flowing through the
+### Overview of the data flowing through the pipeline
 Below is a diagram representing the main resources used for implementing the CDC logic for the `orders` table.
 The other tables, `order_items`, `products` and `customers` follow the same logic.
 ![Pipeline Logic](images/acme_pipeline_logic.png)

-### Synchronization logic
+### Synchronization Logic
-To implement a synchronization between the source database and the Data Warehouse (represented by the raw, intermediate and presentation schemas) we used a CDC approach with a function ({table_name}_audit_func) that responds to triggers ({table_name}_cdc_trigger) based on insert, update or delete events for the source table.
-The output for this function are records with the event type ('I', 'U' or 'D') for column `operatio`, and also the information about previous data for that record in column `old_data` (as JSON), and the `new_data` (also as JSON).
+To implement a synchronization between the source database and the Data Warehouse (represented by the raw, intermediate and presentation schemas) we used a CDC approach with a function (`{table_name}_audit_func`) that responds to triggers (`{table_name}_cdc_trigger`) based on insert, update or delete events for the source table.
+The output for this function are records with the event type ('I', 'U' or 'D') for column `operation`, and also the information about previous data for that record in column `old_data` (as JSON), and the `new_data` (also as JSON).

 ### Slowly Changing Dimension logic
 As all tables can have inplace updates, we decided to use a Slowly Changing Dimension Type-2 approach in order to keep the history for each record.
-The SCD type-2 operation is performed for each one of the 4 tables by the procedure sync_{table_name}_items_target.
+The SCD type-2 operation is performed for each one of the 4 tables by the procedure `sync_{table_name}_target`.
 Each procedure writes the data from change_logs tables into the respective intermediate tables, adding metadata and also the boolean information for the column `is_current`, which dictates if this record is the last version that reflects the source database.

 ### Presentation schema
 The presentation schema is composed of views that reads from the intermediate tables, filtering by `is_current=True`, resulting in the last updated version for each table, without duplications.
 This is also the schema used by the API endpoints to return the information requested on the logistic reports.